Poomaram

 Poomaram is a 2018 Indian Malayalam-language musical drama film written, co-produced and directed by Abrid Shine.
-The film stars debutants Kalidas Jayaram as well as Neeta Pillai in lead roles of Malayalam cinema.
+The film stars Kalidas Jayaram and Neeta Pillai in the lead roles.
+The film marks the debut of Kalidas Jayaram as a lead actor in Malayalam cinema.
+The film received mixed reviews.

 Plot

-The film is based on the Mahatma Gandhi University Youth Festival which takes place every year, where different colleges under the university participate for winning the champion trophy.
+The film is based on the Mahatma Gandhi University Youth Festival, which takes place every year, where different colleges under the university participate to win the champion trophy.